 Kyrgyzstan

-Sustainable Development
+Sustainable Development Mine Action

-Environmental remediation
+Environmental remediation Humanitarian demining

 Explosive hazards inherited from past wars

 Certain border areas with Uzbekistan and Tajikistan remain contaminated by landmines and other explosive remnants of war — vestiges of past conflicts.
-These dangers continue to threaten local populations and cross-border exchanges, making it essential to strengthen local capacities to manage and neutralise these threats.
+These dangers continue to threaten local populations and cross-border exchanges, making it essential to strengthen local capacities to manage and address these threats.

 Building local expertise for lasting impact